harleypig/dotvim/aider-conventions.md

 of their purpose if applicable, and detail the specific configurations and tools used:

-### Default or Inapplicable Sections

-* Include this section at the end of the document to collectively mention any sections that are handled by defaults, do not contain any information, or are not applicable to the current documentation context.
 * Language Server
 * Syntax Highlighting
 * Linting and Static Analysis